All Episodes

 It's like, okay, whatever.

-So that uh that was a big deal today.
+So that was a big deal today.

-And uh and here here's one thing.
+And here's one thing.

 Really?

-Please tell me that would get thrown out of court, because editorially speaking, I believe the newspaper has the right to run or not run whatever uh wedding announcements they wish.
+Because editorially speaking, I believe the newspaper has the right to run or not run whatever wedding announcements they wish.

-And if newspaper A says, absolutely we'll run the gay wedding announcements, they can do it.
+And if newspaper A says, absolutely, we'll run the gay wedding announcements, they can do it.

 The notion that this would wind up in litigation is depressing, yet probably true.